 What to eat in Georgia:

-Georgian cuisine is known for its combination of Greek and Mediterranean flavours, as well as influences from Turkey and Persia
+Georgian cuisine is known for its combination of Greek and Mediterranean flavors, as well as influences from Turkey and Persia

 - Pkhali - a vegan dish made with finely chopped vegetables and walnuts, mixed with spices and pomegranate seeds